where heart speaks to heart

 The month of November is a special time in the Catholic year.
 During this month we pay even greater attention to our prayers for the deceased.
 We celebrate both the feast of All Saints (November 1st) and the Commemoration of All Souls (November 2nd) and our parish Book of Remembrance is placed near to the altar to remind us of our deceased relatives, friends and parishioners.
 You can submit names and the dates of death for inclusion in this book by email or by using one of the forms distributed during October each year.

 Annual Service for Bereaved

 Every November we hold a service dedicated to those whose deaths occurred during the previous twelve months.
 Individual invitations are sent to the next of kin of those whose funerals were held in the parish.
 A roll call of names forms part of the celebration and relatives are invited to light candles for their loved ones.
-This Year's Service is Scheduled for Thursday 9 November at 7.00 pm.

 We honour those who lost their lives in defence of justice and innocent lives and we have a tradition of including an act of remembrance at all the Masses on Remembrance Sunday.

 The Beginning Experience – Support for those who have lost a spouse through death, separation or divorce. www.beginningsexperience.com

 Care for the Family – Promotes healthy family life and helps those hurting because of family breakdown. www.careforthefamily.org.uk